DocuWare/Intellix/doc/windows-setup.md

 $tmp | Remove-Item
 ```

-To install and run Intelligent Indexing, the content of the `scripts` directory is required.
+To install and run Intelligent Indexing, the content of the `windows` directory is required.
 Copy this directory to a location that you want to use permanently.

 > :point_up: When you download the archive with a browser, you should consider unblocking